 When you’re in court for your cases, meeting with a client, or providing legal counsel, who manages your law firm’s incoming calls?
 The importance of having a compassionate and capable legal receptionist or legal answering service is not to be underestimated.
 If your firm needs an excellent receptionist but doesn’t have one, you will either be responsible for answering all incoming calls and scheduling meetings, or you’ll find yourself continually needing to explain the information your receptionist should have taken from them.

 In search of a great receptionist for your law firm?
 Here are the necessary qualities to look out for.

 1) Excellent Communication Skills

-If someone calls your law firm for the first time, whether it is a potential client or opposing counsel, your receptionist provides the first impression this person will have of your law firm.
-Therefore, your receptionist needs to have excellent communication skills and be able handle phone calls flawlessly.
-The receptionist should be able to speak loudly and clearly, and pause when they need the caller to answer.
+The receptionist at a law firm is usually the first person with whom potential clients or opposing counsel interact, thus making them the first point of contact that someone will have with your firm.
+Therefore, your receptionist must have excellent communication skills and be able to handle phone calls flawlessly.
+The receptionist should be able to speak loudly and clearly and pause when they need the caller to answer.
 This employee will often greet visitors to the office, so these skills must translate well in person and stay consistent even when juggling multiple tasks.
-Look for a candidate who is attentive, energetic and can handle bursts of business with grace.
+Look for an attentive, energetic candidate who can handle bursts of business with grace.

 2) Knowledge of a Variety of Computer Programs

 Good receptionists will already know how to run (or can learn very quickly how to use) the latest and greatest office, phone, and legal technology.
 It’s hard to operate your law firm without technology, so it’s imperative that your law firm receptionist is adept in a variety of programs on the computer, as well as smartphones and tablets.
 Of course, they would need expertise in Microsoft Office, as well as being able to catch on quickly to operating the office phone, copier, and printer.